An optimal lower bound for the low density Fermi gas in three dimensions: Conjugation under the transformation

 \section{Conjugation under the transformation $T_2$}

-In order to prove an optimal lower bound, in this section we conjugate under the unitary transformation defined in Section \ref{sec: T2 unitary} (see \eqref{eq: def T2 unitary}) the new effective correlation energy $\widetilde{\mathcal{H}}_{\mathrm{corr}}^{\mathrm{eff}}$ introduced in \eqref{eq: new eff corr en}.
-Before discussing the rigorous analysis, we highlight the main ideas.\\
+To establish the optimal lower bound, we conjugate the effective correlation energy $\widetilde{\mathcal{H}}_{\mathrm{corr}}^{\mathrm{eff}}$, defined in \eqref{eq: new eff corr en}, under the unitary transformation introduced in Section \ref{sec: T2 unitary} (see also \eqref{eq: def T2 unitary}).
+Before turning to the rigorous analysis, we first outline the main ideas.\\

 \textbf{Ideas on the conjugation under $T_2$} .
 Starting from \eqref{eq: final T1}, i.e.,

 and conjugating $(1/2)\mathbb{H}_0 + \widetilde{\mathbb{Q}}_>$ under $T_2$, we find that

 Using now that $\partial_\lambda T_{2;\lambda}\mathbb{H}_0 T^\ast_{2;\lambda} = - T_{2;\lambda}[\mathbb{H}_0, B_2 -B_2^\ast] T^\ast_{2;\lambda}$ and that $(1/2)[\mathbb{H}_0, B_2 - B_2^\ast] = - \widetilde{\mathbb{Q}}_>$, we get